nanoframework/nanoframework.github.io/content/building/cmake-presets.md

 - "SWO_OUTPUT" : **`OFF`**
   - Allows specifying whether to include, or not, support for Cortex-M Single Wire Output (SWO).
 Default is `OFF`.
 Check the documentation [here](../contributing/developing-native/arm-swo.md) for more details on how to use SWO.
 - "NF_BUILD_RTM" : **`OFF`**
-  - Sets if the build is of **R**eady **T**o **M**arket type.
-Meaning that all debug helpers and code blocks will be removed from compilation and the build will be compiled and linked with all possible code reducing options enabled.
+  - Sets the build to be **R**elease **T**o **M**anufacturing type.
+Meaning that all debugger features, instrumentation and debug helper code will be removed from compilation.
+The build will be compiled and linked with all possible code reducing options enabled.
+An RTM build doesn't have debugging capabilities, meaning that a debug session can not be started.
+In order to deploy to a device running an RTM build `nanoff` CLI should be used or any other mean that can flash the deployment region.
 - "NF_TRACE_TO_STDIO": **`OFF`**
   - Set to ON to enable trace messages to stdio.
 - "NF_WP_TRACE_ERRORS" : **`OFF`**